 What are the risk factors?

 According to lung.org, over time, exposure to irritants that damage your lungs and airways can cause COPD.
 The main cause is smoking, but nonsmokers can get COPD too.

 What you breathe every day at work, home, and outside can play a role in developing COPD.
 Long-term exposure to air pollution, secondhand smoke, and dust, fumes, and chemicals (which are often work-related) can cause COPD.

 A small number of people have a rare form of COPD called alpha-1 deficiency-related emphysema.
 It’s caused by a genetic (inherited) condition that affects the body’s ability to produce a protein (Alpha-1) that protects the lungs.

 Helping and coping with the diagnosis

-Twenty four million Americans suffer with COPD, so knowing you aren’t alone is an important.
+Twenty-four million Americans suffer from COPD, so knowing you aren’t alone is important.

 The COPD Foundation suggests these steps –

 - Learn more.
 Understanding what’s happening in your lungs and learning proper breathing techniques can help you control your breathing instead of letting it control you.
 Ask your health care professional about referring you to a pulmonary rehabilitation program.

 - Stay active!
 You may not be able to do some of the things you used to do, but it shouldn’t stop you from doing everything!
 By staying active and exercising, you’ll improve your overall fitness, strength, flexibility, and state of mind.